nguyendat/KEEP/proposals/guards.md

 }
 ```

-We strongly suggest writing parentheses around Boolean expressions after `if` as a way to
+We strongly suggest writing parentheses around Boolean expressions after `if`
-clarify the situation.
+when they consist of more than one term, as a way to clarify the situation.

 ```kotlin
 when (status) {